Databus Logo

 +

 Yes.
-Chapter-wise DPPs are the most common workflow for coaching in the final 6 months.
+Chapter-wise DPPs are the most common workflow in the final months.
 Select specific chapters (e.g., Rotational Motion + Work, Power and Energy for Physics; Conic Sections + Vectors for Maths) and generate a 10, 15, or 20-question DPP in under 60 seconds.
-Fresh questions daily without batch-level repeats.
+Fresh questions without batch-level repeats.
 Difficulty mix configurable (40% Easy, 40% Medium, 20% Hard) calibrated to batch level.
-Mains and Advanced pattern DPPs both supported.
+Mains and Advanced pattern DPPs both supported — see the dedicated DPP generator.

 How does the platform handle Physics circuits, Chemistry structures, and Maths LaTeX?